Skip to main content

 What can SLU-Madrid do to guarantee my student's safety?

-To better prepare students for life in Madrid, SLU-Madrid offers a welcome session.
-Our student affairs staff provides students with tips on how to avoid the common pitfalls of being in new surroundings.
+SLU-Madrid offers a welcome session to better prepare students for life in Madrid.
+Our Student Life staff provides students with tips on how to avoid the common pitfalls of being in new surroundings.

-All newly-arrived students are required to attend the welcome session and read both the Student Insider's Guide and the Pre-departure Information.
-The safety and security section of our website is updated regularly with information that both you and your student will find useful.
-Finally, students are strongly encouraged to have their Sanitas Medical Insurance card and the personal emergency protocol with them at all times.
+All newly arrived students must attend the welcome session and read both the Student Insider's Guide (PDF) and the pre-departure information.
+Our website's safety and security section is updated regularly with information that you and your student will find useful.
+Finally, students are strongly encouraged to always have their Sanitas Medical Insurance card and personal emergency protocol with them.

 Does my student need a separate health insurance policy while in Spain?